This post may contain paid links to my personal recommendations that help to support the site!

 Some of these examples include:

 These are among the many tools used for data manipulation of data sets.
+They mostly only require basic programming skills to use such libraries for data science.

 2. Greater control over data